MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/inputs-outputs-web.md

 ## Define outputs for a Web UI flow

 Any variable defined in the selenium script automatically becomes an output value.
-Variable declaration is usually done via the following commands:
+Use the following commands to declare variables:

 [Store](https://www.seleniumhq.org/selenium-ide/docs/en/api/commands/#store)